macs30200-s22/replication-materials-hazelchc/README.md

 - When there is an increase in the percentage point of the review number, winning movies are predicted to have a lower rating
   - As shown in Table 2, a percentage point increase in the no. of reviews is associated with a lower rating for winning movies, not the nominated only movies

+  Table 2.
+Effect of winning an Award on selected variables after the award announcement
   ![Screenshot 2022-05-23 at 9 40 36 PM](https://user-images.githubusercontent.com/89876546/169937639-4c72cbb1-0009-4f23-b240-b1c373f66fd1.png)

 ### Relevance to the RQ: